Afif13/CSS-Tip/content/position-area/index.md

 The `normal` value is the default value and has an interesting behavior.
 It places the element as close as possible to the anchor, which is what you will want in 90% of cases, so you will rarely need to update the alignment.

-The `anchor-center` is a special value different from `center`. `center` cosniders the center of the selected area while `anchor-center` considers the center of the anchor in the relevant axis.
+The `anchor-center` is a special value different from `center`. `center` considers the center of the selected area, while `anchor-center` considers the center of the anchor in the relevant axis.

 {% image "./image2.png", "Center vs anchor-center" %}